slott56/TigerShark/docs/source/overview.rst

 to X12 structures.
 No intermediate XML or other notation is used.
 This can simplify X12 message parsing because the resulting structure is a Python object.

-Additionally, JSON Schema definitions can be used to describe the X12 messages for processing outside EDI software.
+Additionally, JSON Schema definitions can be created to describe the X12 messages for processing outside EDI software.
 This can provide a handy representation for X12 data that can be processed by a wide variety of tools.